 The best free web proxies

-A web proxy is a remote server that intercepts data travelling between you and the website you’re viewing, helping you stay anonymous online.
+A web proxy is a remote server that intercepts data travelling between you and the website you’re viewing, helping you stay anonymous online – but which is the best?

 Hopefully it goes without saying that proxies are designed to protect your privacy or bypass censorship, not for illegal activities like copyright violation or hacking, which are always prohibited by the provider’s terms of service.